PetyrB2/22AprEnable1_IMS/README.md

 ## Getting Started

-Click here to download a copy of the fatjar file (Our pre-packaged release final version
+Click here to download a copy of the fatjar file (Our pre-packaged release version

 ### Prerequisites

 What things you need to install the software and how to install them You will need Java installed.
 Get it from here.

-everything else is prebuilt with the release.
+You will need to have mySQL database everything else is prebuilt with the release.